 Much like mined diamonds, lab grown diamonds are priced based on their quality characteristics and can vary dramatically in price.
 For simplicity, Ada has broken down these quality levels into four categories: Premium, Recommended, Satisfactory & Unexceptional (beneath Ada's standards).

-Consider this guide a general range for prices within our three quality levels.
-This chart is for round brilliant, white lab diamonds only.
-Fancy shapes may be available in larger sizes across all quality levels.
+Consider this general pricing ranges of Ada's three quality levels.
+This chart is for round brilliant, white lab diamonds.
+Fancy shaped diamonds (oval, emerald, cushion, etc.) are approximately 25% less expensive than round diamonds of the same carat weight.
 Fancy colored lab diamonds are priced at a premium.
 For 5+ct, please inquire.
 All prices shown are in USD.